ghooldev/ghool-template/README.md

 SO DON'T SKID!

-Also, if you are using this template, make sure your tool is open-sourced, and not ratted etc.
+Also, if you are using this template, make sure your tool is open-sourced, and not ratted etc

+**ADVANCED USERS ONLY**

 Thanks for supporting me!